 Since avocados have a good amount of fiber, almost no sugar (1g of sugar per 150g of avocado) and almost no protein (about 3g of protein per 150g of avocado), you can enjoy them and still hit your macronutrient targets.
 One of the biggest mistakes people make on the Bulletproof Diet is not eating enough fat because they are eating too much protein.
 Avocados can make that problem a thing of the past.

 Another reason I like avocados is that they have a very thick peel.
 The peel helps to block pesticides from entering the fruit.
-That means it’s mostly safe to eat non-organic avocados, opening a whole realm of possibilities at restaurants.
-Have you ever tried ordering a whole avocado on top of your chicken salad, then asked the restaurant to hold the chicken?
-That’s what I do, and you are better off making that choice at most restaurants.
+That means it’s mostly safe to eat non-organic avocados.
 I still prefer organic avocados when I can purchase them because I value the soil integrity of our planet.
-But a biohacker’s gotta eat on the road …

 Other benefits of avocados you’ve never heard of